andaze/WebCorporate/content/services/recruit-agency/index.en.md

 ### (7) We also offer the following services

-* ・Production of recruitment websites
+* Production of recruitment websites
-* ・Production of videos, advertisements, and cartoons
+* Production of videos, advertisements, and cartoons
-* ・Support for exhibiting at events
+* Support for exhibiting at events
-* ・Production of novelty goods
+* Production of novelty goods

 ## Effects of the introduction

-* ・Secure the desired human resources
+* Secure the desired human resources
-* ・Reduce recruiting costs
+* Reduce recruiting costs
-* ・Enables safe and speedy recruiting activities
+* Enables safe and speedy recruiting activities
-* ・Reduce the burden on the human resources department
+* Reduce the burden on the human resources department
-* ・Improvement of skills after hiring
+* Improvement of skills after hiring

 ## Recommended industries and sectors

-* ・All industries suffering from a shortage of human resources
+* All industries suffering from a shortage of human resources
-* ・All industries that are planning to build a job site
+* All industries that are planning to build a job site
-* ・All industries that want to strengthen their HR departments
+* All industries that want to strengthen their HR departments
   etc.